stellar/hackathon-get-started/README.md

 # 🛠️ Build on Stellar

 Have questions?
-Find [Tyler](https://keybase.io/tyvdh) or [Kolten](https://keybase.io/kolten) on Keybase.
+Find [Tyler](https://keybase.io/tyvdh) on Keybase.
 You can also join the [Stellar Keybase team](https://keybase.io/team/stellar.public) to bounce your ideas off of the community.

 ## Get Started